jazibobs/jazibobs.github.io/_posts/2022-04-10-days-71-to-80-100daysofcode.md

 date:   2022-04-10 23:00:00 +0800
 ---

-This is my seventh post in the [#100daysofcode](https://www.100daysofcode.com/) challenge series.
+This is my eighth post in the [#100daysofcode](https://www.100daysofcode.com/) challenge series.
 On this page I will detail what I have covered during days 71 to 80.

 A reminder of the rules for the challenge: